Avoid the worst of the depreciation curve with these cars

 26 – 32%

-"If you intend to sell within a few years, it’s vital that you choose a car with good resale value."
+"if you intend to sell within a few years, it’s vital that you choose a car with good resale value."

 Want to finance a car on this list?